carpentries-incubator/gap-lesson/04-testing.md

 Now we will present a better implementation.
-Of course, the order of an element is an invariant of a conjugacy class of elements of a group, so we need only to know the orders of conjugacy classes of elements and their representatives:
+Of course, the order of an element is an invariant of a conjugacy class of elements of a group, so we need only to know the orders of conjugacy classes of elements and their representatives.
+The following code, being added into `avgord.g`, reads into GAP and returns the answer without going into an error

 ~~~ {.gap}
 AvgOrdOfGroup := function(G)